How To Serve an Eviction Notice in California

 A landlord can demonstrate proof that a notice was delivered through the following methods:

-• Hand Delivery – by completing a Declaration of Service at the time of delivery.
+• Hand Delivery – by completing a Declaration of Service at the time of delivery

-• Posting at the Premises – by taking a photograph and completing a Declaration of Service at the time of delivery.
+• Posting at the Premises – by taking a photograph and completing a Declaration of Service at the time of delivery

-California Eviction & Lease Termination Notice Forms
+California Eviction and Lease Termination Notice Forms

 Notice Form Grounds

-3 Day Notice to Quit Eviction for Unpaid Rent
+3 Day Notice To Quit Eviction for Unpaid Rent

-3 Day Notice to Perform Covenants or Vacate Eviction for Lease Violation
+3 Day Notice To Perform Covenants or Vacate Eviction for Lease Violation

-3 Day Notice to Vacate Eviction for Illegal Activity
+3 Day Notice To Vacate Eviction for Illegal Activity

-30 Day Notice to Vacate Ending a Tenancy of Less than 1 Year
+30 Day Notice To Vacate Ending a Tenancy of Less than 1 Year

-60 Day Notice to Vacate Ending a Tenancy or More than 1 Year
+60 Day Notice To Vacate Ending a Tenancy or More than 1 Year

-Notice to Terminate Tenancy for No Fault Just Cause Ending a Tenancy of More than 1 Year
+Lease Termination for No Fault Just Cause Ending a Tenancy of More than 1 Year

 (No Fault Just Cause)